DroitXenon/CYGA/README.md

 3. Click on the column headers to sort the data.
 4. Select rows using the checkboxes.
 5. Click the "Analysis" button to analyze the selected rows using the OpenAI API.
-6. View the analysis results displayed below the table.

 ## Technologies Used